 Not all servers are created equal.
-If the hardware in the cluster is all equivalent, it is safe to leave the of each node in the cluster at its default value of 100.
+If the hardware in the cluster is all equivalent, it is safe to leave the weight of each node in the cluster at its default value of 100.
 This ensures evenly-distributed load balancing.

-To inform the cluster that a given node should handle more than an equal share of the load, increase its .
-If the server should handle less, lower the .
-For instance, assume there is a cluster of three nodes with s of 50, 50, and 100.
-The two smaller servers (lower s) will each handle roughly one quarter of the total load, while the third server handles the remaining half of the load.
+To inform the cluster that a given node should handle more than an equal share of the load, increase its weight.

+If the server should handle less, lower the weight.
+For instance, assume there is a cluster of three nodes with weights of 50, 50, and 100.
+The two smaller servers (lower weights) will each handle roughly one quarter of the total load, while the third server handles the remaining half of the load.

-s are not percentages5; they are simply a ratio of relative server power. s of 100,100,100 are equivalent to s of 1,1,1.
-However, if the sum of all s is 100 (or close to it), they can be treated as percentages of the total load and the system will behave as expected.
+Weights are not percentages5; they are simply a ratio of relative server power.
+Weights of 100,100,100 are equivalent to weights of 1,1,1.
+However, if the sum of all weights is 100 (or close to it), they can be treated as percentages of the total load and the system will behave as expected.

-A of zero prevents any devices from connecting and will cause MBG to move all connected devices to other nodes.
+A weight of zero prevents any devices from connecting and will cause MBG to move all connected devices to other nodes.